Best running headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best running headphones 2022.

 Whether you're going for a run once a day, once a week or once a year, a good pair of running headphones will make it all the more enjoyable.

 The best running headphones will deliver great sound while offering sweat-resistant designs that stay in place, and with wireless options aplenty, you won't be short of choice.
 Most of them pack a decent battery life, too.

 From cheap true wireless buds that completely remove the wire, to in-ear wireless earphones, neckband headphones, and even Bluetooth over-ears, these are the best running headphones we've reviewed.
-And if you need some help on the tunes, check out our playlist of the best songs for running.

 How we choose the best running headphones